ndru-pi-squared/4360_SecureSoftwareDevelopment/rREADME.md

 Pitt_SDD.docx is the secure design document for Pitt_HotelApp

-Pitt_VulnerabilityExplanation.docx is an explanation of how I would handle the vulnerabilities in the full authenticated scan of Webgoat
+Pitt_VulnerabilityExplanation.docx is an explanation of how I would handle 3 of the vulnerabilities in the full authenticated scan of Webgoat